urban233/PySSA/docs/pyssa-documentation/docs/help/project/import_project.md

 ## Getting Started
 ### Import a project into your workspace
-1. Click on _Import_ under the _Project_ menu.
+1. Select **Import** from the Project menu.
-2. In the file dialog, choose a _Project Database File_ (.db) from your computer.
+2. Select a _Project Database File_ (.db) from your computer in the file dialog.
-3. Click on _Open_.
+3. Click on **Open**.
 4. Either accept the project name or enter a new project name.
 5. Wait until the project is imported.

 ## Details
 ### Tech Note
 - The _Project Database File_ is a SQLite3 database file.
-The import will only be successful if the project was exported through the PySSA application!
+To ensure a successful import, the project must have been exported through the PySSA application.

 ---
 ##